List of Worst Epidemics in India Since the 1900s

 1961 - 1975: Cholera pandemic

-Since 1817, Vibrio Cholerae (a type of bacteria) caused seven cholera pandemic globally.
+Since 1817, Vibrio Cholerae (a type of bacteria) caused seven cholera pandemics globally.
 Within a time period of 5 years, this virus spread in parts of Asia from where it reached Bangladesh and India.
-The poor water sanitization practices in Kolkata made the city epicentre of the Cholera pandemic in India.
+The poor water sanitization practices in Kolkata made the city epicenter of the Cholera pandemic in India.

 1968 - 1969: Flu Pandemic